 If you purchase common stock in this offering, you will pay more for your shares than the amounts paid by existing stockholders for their shares.
-You will incur immediate and substantial dilution of \$3.25 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at the initial public offering price of \$6.00 per share.
-In the past, we have issued restricted stock and options and warrants to acquire shares of our capital stock at prices significantly below the initial public offering price.
+You will incur immediate and substantial dilution of \$3.80 per share, representing the difference between our proforma as adjusted net tangible book value per share after giving effect to this offering and an assumed initial public offering price of \$7.00 per share, the midpoint of the price range set forth on the cover of this prospectus.
+In the past, we have issued restricted stock and options and warrants to acquire shares of our capital stock at prices significantly below the assumed initial public offering price.
 In addition, we will be obligated, upon the occurrence of certain milestone events or a change of control, to issue additional shares of common stock to the holders of exchangeable shares of our subsidiary, Fate Canada, in the future for no additional consideration.
 To the extent any outstanding options or warrants are ultimately exercised or we issue additional shares of common stock to the holders of exchangeable shares of our subsidiary, you will sustain further dilution.